QAnswer/QA-ESWC2021/docs/doc1.1.md

 ---

 The key requirement for QAnswer is the RDF model that you provide for indexing.
 RDF is a flexible data model and can be used in many different ways.
-QAnswer trys to make the weakest assumptions possible on the RDF dataset it can query.
+QAnswer tries to make the weakest assumptions possible on the RDF dataset it can query.

 In this tutorial we are going to make a Question Answering (QA) system on top of a cocktail KB that can be found [here](/dump.nt).
 Here are some lines extracted from the cocktail KB and describing a cocktail called "Margerita" or "Upside Down Margarita".
-Moreover the snippet contains the information that the cocktails contains "Cointreau", "Tequilla" and "Lime juice":
+Moreover the snippet contains the information that the cocktails contains "Cointreau", "Tequila" and "Lime juice":

 ```
 PREFIX vsw: <http://vocabulary.semantic-web.at/cocktails>